mongodb/docs-realm/source/includes/flex-sync-limitations.rst

 .. warning::

-   You **cannot** compare two lists with each other in a Flexible Sync query.
+   You **cannot** compare two lists with each other in a Device Sync query.
-   Note that this is valid Realm Query Language syntax outside of Flexible Sync queries.
+   Note that this is valid Realm Query Language syntax outside of Device Sync queries.

    .. code-block:: javascript
       :copyable: false